 - Simplify the preparation of financial statements by reducing the number of publications.

-In addition, the standard eliminates differences between GAAP and IFRS.
+- Eliminate differences between GAAP and IFRS.

-The right revenue recognition platform helps you simplify revenue recognition complexities even for the most complex billing scenarios.
-BillingPlatform delivers a rules-based revenue recognition engine that enables you to define rules specific to your company and make assignments in real-time, while providing the agility you need to speed the financial close process with real-time subledger transactions that integrate into downstream ERP and accounting systems.
-Are you ready to learn more?
-BillingPlatform’s experts are just a button click away!
+The right revenue recognition platform helps you simplify revenue recognition complexities – even for the most complex billing scenarios.
+BillingPlatform’s rules-based revenue recognition engine enables you to define rules specific to your company.
+You can then make assignments in real time, while providing the agility needed to speed the financial close process with real-time subledger transactions that integrate into downstream ERP and accounting systems.